gilbite/symfony-docs-ja/book/http_cache.rst

     Since this route allows all actions to be accessed via a URL, you might want to protect it by using the Symfony2 firewall feature (by allowing access to your reverse proxy's IP range).
+See the :ref:`Securing by IP<book-security-securing-ip>` section of the :doc:`Security Chapter </book/security>` for more information on how to do this.

 One great advantage of this caching strategy is that you can make your application as dynamic as needed and at the same time, hit the application as